codepath-collab/practice-problems/README.md

 - navigate to the week where the solution you're posting belongs
 - preface it with your initials (e.g. ap-reverse-linked-list or ap_reverseLinkedList or apReverseLinkedList, or whatever you want) so not all files are named the same
 - remember, post any questions/concerns with the code problem in the <a href="https://github.com/orgs/CP-advanced/teams/observers/discussions">dicussion tab</a>, you never know if someone is confused about the same thing!
-- posting a solution for a week not shown yet? click create new file and type in "weekX/" where X is the week #, then the name of your file
+- posting a solution for a week not shown yet? click create new file and type in "weekX/" where X is the week #, press enter then go ahead and name your file
 - update and delete files as many times as you'd like
 - commit your file with a message if you'd like!